At a Glance

 8. Include follow-up questions to get additional insights from users.

-Finally, add tasks for any follow-up questions you want to ask to evaluate the participant’s experience as they completed the tree test activity.
+Finally, add tasks for any follow-up questions you want to ask to evaluate the contributor’s experience as they completed the tree test activity.

 You might ask people: